xen0vas/xen0vas.github.io/_posts/2021-03-09-antivirus-evasion-kaspersky-endpoint-security-bypass-using-a-fully-undetectable-cryptor.md

 - AntiVirus Evasion
 ---

+## AV bypass using a Fully UnDetectable Cryptor

 <p align="justify">
 This post presents a way to evade Antivirus products using a FUD Cryptor.
 The main purpose of FUD Cryptors is to obfuscate the contents of a malicious executable in order to make the executable undetectable to antivirus software without interfering with the intended execution flow of the executable.
 </p>